Click on the Register Now button to find a course near you.

 Read more about self-education expenses you can and cannot claim.

-You can claim a deduction for some or all of the cost for tools and equipment if you require it for work purposes.
-If the work is used for both work and private expenses you need to divide what you can claim.
+You can claim a deduction for some or all of the cost for tools and equipment you require for work purposes.
+If the tools are used for both work and private purposes you need to divide what you can claim.
 The cost of the asset will affect the type of deduction you can claim:

 Last year, if you were smart enough to enlist a tax professional to complete your return, you can claim for that this year.
 You can also declare your travel costs in getting to and from these consultations.